Our Services . . . what we do

 • Legalization of previous construction . . . we do not clear violations with municipal agencies for past construction work performed without a permit.

 • Detailed construction estimates . . . we leave those to the general contractor.
-We provide basic construction estimates for budget purposes, but we do not provide project take-offs or detailed cost information.
+We provide basic construction estimates for budget purposes, but we do not provide project take-offs or detailed construction cost information.